 Build a recycling facility in Kwinana processing polyolefin and polyester plastics (such as PET, HDPE and polypropylene), with a supporting shredding and grinding plant in Karratha for high density polyethylene pipe.
 Annual capacity of up to 2,500 tonnes.

-Pact Group Holdings Ltd and Cleanaway Pty Ltd
+Pact Group Holdings Ltd

 Develop a reprocessing facility in Perth’s eastern suburbs to sort, shred, wash and granulate 17,000 tonnes of input plastic (such as PET, HDPE and polypropylene) annually into high quality flake to produce resin locally.
 This will be used to substitute virgin material in local plastics manufacturing.